Financial-Times/dotcom-reliability-kit/docs/getting-started/throwing-errors.md

 });
 ```

+> **Note**
-**Note:** we do provide many more error classes in Reliability Kit, and it's always good to use the most specific one.
+> We do provide many more error classes in Reliability Kit, and it's always good to use the most specific one.
 Most of our examples use `OperationalError` for simplicity (and to not overload you with information), but the section on [error classes](#error-classes) covers some of these other error types.

 ### Operational errors in library code